Parul76/Parul76/README.md

 **Hello there, I'm Parul! 👋**

-🌱 I’m currently learning angular and digging deeper in React.
+🌱 I’m currently digging deeper in C#, React and API automation testing.

 💬 Ask me about almost anything!